 If you would like more information on Congressional Internships—please contact our office.

-The application portal is currently closed.
+The application portal is currently OPEN.
 Applications are accepted during the following dates:

 - Spring interns (January – May placement) may apply starting on October 25th.
 Deadline to apply is December 6th.